 June SDG: Life Below the Water, Life on Land

-This month Sustainable Development Goal the Local Peace Economy is working on are two: 14 Life Below Water, to conserve and sustainably use the world’s ocean, seas and marine resources and 15 Life on Land, to sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss.
+This month’s Sustainable Development Goal the Local Peace Economy is working on are threes: Goal 13 Climate change to take urgent action to combat climate change and its impacts on the other two SDGs; 14 Life Below Water, to conserve and sustainably use the world’s ocean, seas and marine resources and 15 Life on Land, to sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss.
 The oceans and the forest make the Earth habitable for humankind.
-Human activities: over fishing, deforestation, pollution, and climate change – pose major challenges to sustainable development and have affected the lives and livelihoods of millions of people.
-Investing in sustainable management practices is critical for improving livelihoods, reducing vulnerabilities, and reducing risks for the economy.
+Human activities: overfishing, deforestation, pollution, and climate change – pose major challenges to sustainable development and have affected the lives and livelihoods of millions of people.
+Investing in sustainable management practices is critical for improving livelihoods and reducing risks for the economy.

 Forests cover nearly 31 per cent of our planet’s land area.
-They give life the air we breathe, the water we drink, to the food we eat–forests sustain us.
-Desertification and land degradation is undermining the well-being of some 3.2 billion people, driving species to extinction and intensifying climate change.
+They give life the air we breathe, by inhaling CO2 and exhaling oxygen, the water we drink, by holding water in land instead of it running off carry topsoil with it, forests sustain us.
+Clear cutting, over glazing causing desertification and land degradation is undermining the well-being of some 3.2 billion people in local communities around the earth and intensifying climate change.